-The score can be plotted on the graph of Pareto analysis bye representing causes versus score, and once the graph is presented to the pharmacy corrective action can be taken to prevent it.
+The score can be plotted on the graph can be represented by causes versus scores, and once the graph is presented to the pharmacy corrective action can be taken to prevent it.

 Applications of Pareto analysis can be found in day to day activities.
 For example, in a store, 80% of the sales come from 20% of the customers, on the other hand, 20% of the sales come from 80% of the customers.

-When the store owner understands this, he will ensure that more time is allocated to those 20% customers rather than spending time with the rest of the 80% customers.
+When the store owner understands this, he will ensure that more time is allocated to that 20% of customers rather than spending time with the rest of the 80% customers.

-In the case of clothing apparels, 80% of the customers would demand regular sizes of clothes, while 20% of the customers would demand non-regular sizes of clothes.
+In the case of clothing apparel, 80% of the customers would demand regular sizes of clothes, while 20% of the customers would demand non-regular sizes of clothes.

 From a retailer’s point of view, 80% come from 20% of regular-sized clothes, which is why he will keep a huge stock of these 20% clothes.

 In the case of alphabets, 20% of alphabets sound 80% of words, and these 20% alphabets are vowels.